-iii) "The evaluation score for the layouts of lighting fixtures and setting of illuminance,"
+- iii) "The evaluation score for the layouts of lighting fixtures and setting of illuminance,"

-(f) Obligations of owners of specified building regarding the maintenance related to lighting fixtures.
+The score shall be selected based on the implemented measures. - (f) Obligations of owners of specified building regarding the maintenance related to lighting fixtures.

 (5) Efficient use of energy by hot water supply equipment